Meters and Smart Meters

 These enable two-way communication between meter and supplier, so meter readings can automatically be transmitted at a choice of frequency, including Half Hourly – making estimated bills a thing of the past.

 The target is to have 53 million Smart meters installed for around 30 million customers by 2020.
-Suppliers are being given the responsibility for Smart meter installations, and the programme is being overseen by the Department of Energy and Climate Change (DECC) with support from the industry regulator Ofgem.
+Suppliers such as npower are being given the responsibility for Smart meter installations, and the programme is being overseen by the Department for Business, Energy and Industrial Strategy (BEIS) with support from the industry regulator Ofgem.

 Register your interest

-To find out more about upgrading your own standard business meters to Smart and the benefits this can bring, please get in touch with your Client Lead or Account Manager (for existing customers) or register your interest Register for smart meters here.
+To find out more about your meter and the benefits of upgrading your own standard business meters to Smart, please get in touch with your Client Lead or Account Manager on 0800 107 8666 (for existing customers) or register your interest.
+Register for smart meters here.

 Please note that Smart meters cannot replace any existing 3-phase or current transformer (CT) meters.
 If the network signal is insufficient in your area, you may also not be able to upgrade to Smart.
 But we can advise when we assess your meters.